Aktuelles

 Flow of the game

-Player #1 controls the humans (lumberjacks and hunters), splayer #2 controls the animals (bears and foxes).
-The current player can do one of two things: uncover a card or move one of their uncovered figures.
+Player #1 controls the humans (lumberjacks and hunters), player #2 the animals (bears and foxes).
+Player #2 starts.
+The current player can do one of two things: uncover a card or move an uncovered card.

 Click on a covered card to see what lies beneath or move one of the uncovered cards which you control.
 The following rules apply when moving game pieces:

-• Trees cannot be moved - they can be felled by the lumberjack.
+- Trees cannot be moved - they can only be felled by the lumberjack.

-• You can only move in straight lines.
-Lumberjacks and bears may only move one space, every other game piece can move as many spaces in a straight line.
+- You can only move in straight lines.
+Lumberjacks and bears may only move one space, all other pieces can move as far as they want across free spaces.

-• You cannot move a game piece back to the square it was the previous turn.
+- You cannot move a piece back to the square it was the previous turn.

-To take (eat) another game piece, simply move your piece on to the opponents game piece.
-(Remember to use the above rules).
+To take (eat) another game piece, simply move your piece onto it according to the above rules, e.g. a fox onto a pheasant.

 Once all the cards have been turned over, each player has five more turns.
 The number of turns left is shown on the right of the screen.